Home > CSOET > Mechanical Tech > Program Description

 Elective (300 or 400 level)4,5 3

-2 Electives are lower level (100 or 200) from all ACHP, AREA, CHEM, CITA, CONS, ELEC, ENGS, MATH, MECH, SOET course listing and AUTO 104 will be accepted
+1 Program electives selected from ACHP, AREA, CITA, CONS, ELEC, ENGS, MATH, MECH, SOET course designators and AUTO 104.

 3 Writing intensive course requirement

-4 Electives are upper level from all ACHP, AREA, CITA, CONS, ELEC, MATH, PHYS, MECH, MKTX, SOET course listings.
+4 Program electives are upper level from all ACHP, AREA, CITA, CONS, ELEC, MATH, PHYS, MECH, MKTX, SOET course listings.
 Program electives are selected by advisement based on student interest and career goals.
+BSAD 421 can also be used.

-5 MECH 480 Co-Op can be equivalent up to 6 hours.
+5 MECH 480 Co-Op can be equivalent up to 6 credit hours.

 Review the Index of Course Descriptions